-We’ll explain the benefits of growing a lavender plant indoors, and give you tips for how you can cultivate one in your living room or kitchen to add a pop of color and a fresh aroma to your house.
+In this article, we’ll explain the benefits of growing a lavender plant indoors, and give you tips for cultivating one in your living room or kitchen to add a pop of color and fresh smells to your house.

 Growing Lavender Indoors

 Lavender is a good plant to grow indoors because it does well in pots and doesn’t need that much attention or maintenance.
-Lavender plants can also brighten up your home with their purple flowers and its fresh aroma!
+Lavender plants can also brighten up your home with their purple flowers and fresh aroma.

-But if you don’t want your lavender plant to be indoors all year-round, it’s easy to keep inside from the late fall to early spring, and then transition back outside to your herb garden in the summer to catch some bright rays.
+But if you don’t want your lavender plant to be indoors all year round, it’s easy to keep them inside from the late fall to early spring, and then transition back outside to your herb garden in the summer to catch some bright sun rays.

 There are numerous culinary, medicinal and other benefits to growing lavender indoors.

-Lavender first became popular over twenty-five hundred years ago in the Mediterranean, Middle East and India.
+Lavender first became popular over 2,500 years ago in the Mediterranean, Middle East, and India.
 It was named after the Latin word ‘lavare,’ which means to wash.
 Ancient Romans used lavender to freshen up the smell of the bathwater in their bathhouses.

 Lavender flowers can also be added to desserts and beverages as a garnish or for extra flavor.